Leonardos

 TERRY WU

 Mr Terry Wu is a respected specialist plastic, reconstructive and aesthetic surgeon.
-He is a consultant specialist at Peter MacCallum Cancer Centre where he was the Supervisor of Training for plastic surgery more than ten years and specialises in major reconstructions post cancer surgery.
+He is a consultant specialist at Peter MacCallum Cancer Centre where he was the Supervisor of Training for plastic surgery for more than ten years and specialises in major reconstructions post cancer surgery.
 Terry’s other passion is contemporary visual arts.
 Through being a collector and an indefatigable advocate, Terry endeavours to materially contribute to the wellbeing of artists and visual arts in Australia.
-Terry serves as a Board Director of Australian Centre for the Moving Image (ACMI), Heide Museum of Modern Art and National Association for the Visual Arts (NAVA) and supports institutions and events including The Melbourne Festival, Venice Biennale and the new Australian Pavilion for Venice Biennale.
+Terry serves as a Board Director of Australian Centre for the Moving Image (ACMI), Heide Museum of Modern Art and National Association for the Visual Arts (NAVA), and supports institutions and events including The Melbourne Festival, Venice Biennale and the new Australian Pavilion for Venice Biennale.